 Our vision for the future of parks

-Aside from the pleasure that parks give us, they also deliver a huge range of benefits: they keep us healthy, in body and mind; slow the flow of water in otherwise hard urban landscapes; help to clean air and regulate temperature; provide crucial homes for wildlife; and are a vital part of our nations’ culture and history.
+They keep us healthy, in body and mind, slow the flow of water in otherwise hard urban landscapes, help to clean air and regulate temperature, provide crucial homes for wildlife, and are a vital part of our culture and history.

 Just as we are beginning to re-affirm the true value of open spaces to our society and economy, the health of our public parks is under threat due to a dramatic shift in local authority funding.

 In response, The National Lottery Heritage Fund and ourselves, with government support, have just announced a multi-million pound initiative to secure the future of the UK’s urban parks and green spaces.
 In the first project of its kind in the UK, eight urban areas are joining forces in a pioneering programme called the Future Parks initiative.

 " We need to give parks a reboot and start thinking about them as essential elements of our communities in the same way we think about housing or transport. "